Christmas Trivia Quiz Questions With Answers

 Because gift-giving and many other aspects of the Christmas festival involve heightened economic activity, the

-holiday has become a what?
+has become a what?

 A: Significant event and a key sales period for retailers and businesses.